-The Rand Corporation's research shows that Israel could lose \$250 billion (Dh919bn) over the next decade if it fails to make peace with the Palestinians and there is a return to violence.
-Ending the occupation, on the other hand, could bring a dividend of more than \$120 billion into the nation's coffers.
+The Rand Corporation's research shows that Israel could lose \$250 billion over the next decade if it fails to make peace with the Palestinians and violence escalates.
+Ending the occupation, on the other hand, could bring a dividend of more than \$120 billion to the nation's coffers.

 Meanwhile, the Israeli finance ministry predicts an even more dismal future unless Israel reinvents itself.
-It is likely to be bankrupt within a few decades, the finance ministry report says, because of the rapid growth of two unproductive groups.
+It is likely to be bankrupt within a few decades, the finance ministry report says, because of the rapid growth of two groups who are not productive.